 Each year, the Energy Commission prepares an investment plan to determine funding priorities and opportunities.
 Sought are the best means of leveraging up to $100 million in program funding along with other public and private investments.
 Currently in the fifth year of a seven-year funding lifecycle, the Alternative and Renewable Fuel and Vehicle Technology Program plays a crucial role in attaining the state’s climate change and energy policies.
 Through 2014, the Energy Commission will continue to provide incentives to accelerate developing clean, efficient low-carbon technologies to reduce greenhouse gas emissions and petroleum dependence.

 Since the first investment plan in 2009, the Energy Commission has allocated near $550 million in program funding over six fiscal years and five investment plans.
 Based on these investment plans, the Energy Commission has issued grant agreements and proposed awards totaling more than $400 million for more than 230 projects that will support alternative and renewable fuels and advanced vehicle technologies.
 These funds are being used to:

-- Install 2,860 new electric vehicle charging sites and 17 hydrogen fueling stations.
+- Install 7,100 new electric vehicle charging sites and 17 hydrogen fueling stations.

-- Demonstrate and deploy more that 700 medium and heavy duty natural gas and hybrid-electric trucks
+- Demonstrate and deploy more than 1,500 medium and heavy duty natural gas and hybrid-electric trucks.

-For complete details of past and future funding allocations for the Alternative and Renewable Fuel and Vehicle Technology Program see the 2011-2012 Committee Investment Plan.
+For complete details of future funding allocations for the Alternative and Renewable Fuel and Vehicle Technology Program see the 2013-2014 Investment Plan.

-You can follow the proceedings as the plan is finalized and sign up on the list serve at the 2011-2012 Investment Plan for the Alternative and Renewable Fuel and Vehicle Technology Program page.
-You will receive notification of meetings, workshops and reports as they are developed, sign up for the altfuels AB 118 LISTSERV.
+You can follow the proceedings as the plan is finalized at the 2013-2014 Investment Plan for the Alternative and Renewable Fuel and Vehicle Technology Program page.
+To receive notification of meetings, workshops and reports as they are developed, sign up for the altfuels AB 118 LISTSERV.